-Our classroom provides an open space for the critical and civil exchange of ideas.
-Some readings and other content in this course will include topics that some students may find offensive and/or traumatizing.
-I'll aim to forewarn students about potentially disturbing content and I ask all students to help to create an atmosphere of mutual respect and sensitivity.
+Our classroom provides an open space for s critical and civil exchange of ideas.
+Some content in this course may include topics that some students may find offensive and/or traumatizing.
+I'll aim to forewarn students about potentially disturbing content and I ask all students to create an atmosphere of mutual respect and sensitivity.